National Academy of Direct Taxes: Other courses

-Academy has also begun conducting the Foundation Course for the Central Civil Services and All India Services Recruits since 2010.
+Academy has also begun conducting the Foundation Course for the Central Civil Services and All India Services recruits since 2010.

 Infrastructure

-National Academy of Direct Taxes is spread on a sprawling campus of 67 Acres and is known for its green cover.
+National Academy of Direct Taxes is spread on a sprawling campus of 67 acres and is known for its green cover.
 It is also a place with modern infrastructure.
-Vikramshila newly inaugurated hostel with 156 rooms is built at a cost of 24.10 crores and it meets the world standards.
-The Advanced Training Center which is being built at a cost of 100 crore would be completed with in a year time.
+Vikramshila newly inaugurated hostel with 156 rooms is built at a cost of 241.0 million and it meets the world standards.
+The Advanced Training Center which is being built at a cost of 1 billion would be completed with in a year's time.

 Academy's hostels are named after the places of learning.
 Nalanda, Vikramshila are probationers hostels and Takshashila is for the exclusive use of senior officers attending in-service courses.
 Academy also has a Vaishali Guesthouse for the visiting dignitaries.
 The academy also has a state of art sports infrastructure consisting of C.C.
 Ganapathy Indoor Sports Complex and an Outdoor ground with in the campus.
 It also has a library with latest books and subscriptions to wide variety of national, international journals and magazines.

 Academy has a tradition of Shramdan, where batches of Probationers leave something behind.
 Some contributions include Amphitheater and Lumbini, Jetavana, Shalimar Garden in the campus.
-The campus life is made more colorful and engaging through the activities of various Hobby Clubs and visits of eminent people from various walks of life who lecture, meet and discuss with the young probationers.
+The campus life is made more colourful and engaging through the activities of various Hobby Clubs and visits of eminent people from various walks of life who lecture, meet and discuss with the young probationers.